Jaws 2: Casting

 Roy Scheider reluctantly returned to reprise his role as Martin Brody.
 In 1977, he had quit the role of Michael Vronsky in The Deer Hunter two weeks before the start of filming because of "creative differences".
 Scheider was contracted to Universal at the time for a three-picture deal, but the studio offered to forgive his failure to fulfill his contractual obligation if he agreed to appear in Jaws 2.
 The actor heavily resisted the film, claiming that there was nothing new to create and that people would be watching the film to see the shark, not him.
 According to his biographer, Scheider was so desperate to be relieved from the role that he "pleaded insanity and went crazy in The Beverly Hills Hotel".
 However, he was given an attractive financial package for appearing in Jaws 2; he quadrupled his base salary from the first film, and negotiated points (a percentage of the film's net profits).
-The Star newspaper reported that Scheider received $500,000 for 12 weeks work, plus $35,000 for each additional week that the schedule ran over.
+The Star newspaper reported that Scheider received $500,000 for 12 weeks’ work, plus $35,000 for each additional week that the schedule ran over.

+Despite his reluctance, Scheider pledged to do the best job that he could, wanting to make Brody believable.
+Scheider is quoted in Ray Loynd's book The Jaws 2 Log, saying, "When Conan Doyle wrote the first Sherlock Holmes and everyone screamed for more, I don’t think he felt like a professional hack.
+I see nothing wrong with bringing back a story that gives people a terrific time".